Women's Prison Association: Current services

 In the face of the rapid increase in the 1990s of the number of incarcerated women, WPA began to develop as a larger-scale provider of more diverse services.
 Hopper Home was renovated in 1992 as a residential alternative to incarceration (ATI) program, mainly for women with drug charges.
 In 1993, the WPA opened the Sarah Powell Huntington House (SPHH), a transitional residence that allows homeless women who have become involved with the criminal justice system to reunite with their children.

 In this same period, WPA established a variety of programs for HIV-positive women involved in the New York criminal justice system.
 25% of criminal justice-involved women in New York are HIV-positive.
 WPA programs include education and discharge planning in the city jail and state prisons, as well as case management services that can providing continuity after release.
 WPA coordinates inmate-peer HIV/AIDS education and support programs at Bedford Hills Correctional Facility for Women and Taconic Correctional Facility.

 Based on its successes in this area, WPA began to extend discharge planning and transitional services to women who are not HIV-positive.
 Their first such program was established at Rikers Island in 2000.

-From 2001, WPA has operated WomenCare, a program providing mentoring services to women leaving New York jail and prison systems.
+WPA currently provides reentry and rehabilitation support, alternatives to incarceration, employment training, legal support, emergency assistance, clinical counseling, and supportive housing.In 2025, WPA opened The Rise, a supportive housing facility in Brownsville, Brooklyn, providing justice-impacted women and their families with on-site wraparound case management and reentry services.
+The facility uses Using Active Design principles to create a trauma-informed architectural design and is Passive House-certified.